Dr. Gary Tanchak, D.C.

 Amplitude / Stroke Length

 It has a 16mm amplitude – the longest in the business.
-This puts it at par with the Theragun Pro.
+This puts it on par with the Theragun Pro.

-There isn’t a big difference in terms of the punch you’ll get if you used any of these guns, but the Achedaway is a monstrous underdog here.
+There isn’t a big difference in the punch you’ll get if you use any of these hard massagers, but the Achedaway Pro is a monstrous underdog here.

-Overall it’s the perfect gun if you are looking for a deep penetrative massage.
+Overall, it’s the perfect gun for the best deep tissue massage.
 16mm is as punchy as it gets.

 Stall Force